Science at Weyford Nursery & Primary School

 A high-quality science education provides the foundations for understanding the world.
 In order to develop scientific thinking, we build on children’s natural curiosity and enthusiasm for learning.
 We believe a practical, inspiring and challenging science curriculum is the way to achieve this.

 Science is a core subject.
 Teaching of science in Key Stages 1 and 2 follows the National Curriculum and reflects changes introduced in 2014.
 In the Early Years Foundation Stage, they follow the guidance set out in Development Matters document.
 We use a mixture of the Hampshire Science Model and Cams Hill Science Consortium model to organise our science curriculum into topics.

-Science lessons last between an hour and an hour and a half a week, depending on the age of children.
+In KS1 and KS2 children learn each topic in a two day block every half term to help them retain and apply the key knowledge and skills they have learned.
 In addition, the children take part in our whole school science, technology, engineering and mathematics (STEM) Week every year.

 We focus our teaching on two main areas: